 If you’re breathing better, the quality of your sleep will improve too.
 Dr Ruth reports that a nose without clear passageways may mean you rely more heavily on your mouth to draw in oxygen through the night leading to snoring, dry mouth, sleep apnoea and other symptoms that disturb your rest.

-There’s evidence to suggest that some people who don’t like their nose may have a tendency to avoid being around others.
+There’s evidence to suggest that some people who don’t like their noses may tend to avoid being around others.
 One study in Turkey found that for some people seeking rhinoplasty, “the concern of being evaluated by others, clear social anxiety of being observed by others, can lead to avoidance of attending social life”.

 For many, aesthetic surgery addresses those concerns and brings more happiness.
 Researchers in Germany studied the psychological effects of plastic surgery on around 550 patients and found that, “patients demonstrated more enjoyment of life, satisfaction and self esteem after their physical appearance had been surgically altered.”